skillrepos/k8s-dev-v2/codespace-labs.md

 4. After a moment, a new mysql pod will be started up.
 When that happens, refresh the browser and notice that the record we added for “Woody Woodpecker” is no longer there.
 It disappeared when the pod went away.

 5. This happened because the data was all contained within the pod’s filesystem.
 In order to make this work better, we need to define a persistent volume (PV) and persistent volume claim (PVC) for the deployment to use/mount that is outside of the pod.
 As with other objects in Kubernetes, we first define the yaml that defines the PV and PVC.
 The file [**roar-k8s/storage.yaml**](./roar-k8s/storage.yaml) defines these for us.
 Take a look at it now.
+(Click in the codespace to open or *"code storage.yaml"* in *TERMINAL*, assuming you're in the *roar-k8s* subdirectory.)

 6. Now create the objects specified here.
 After this runs, you should see notices that the persistent volume and claim were created.